-At her law school, Ms. Weiner was a John Marshall Harlan Scholar affiliated with the Center for International Law and the Justice Action Center and served as a staff editor for the Law Review.
-She was a Trustee’s Prize Finalist for Highest Average in her graduating class and received the Social Justice Activism Award, the Milton S. Gould Award for Proficiency in the Law of Contracts and the Murray Stockman Memorial Award for the Highest Average in the Law of Evidence.
+At New York Law School, Ms. Weiner was a John Marshall Harlan Scholar affiliated with the Center for International Law and the Justice Action Center.
+She also served as a staff editor for the Law Review.
+She was a Trustee’s Prize Finalist for highest average in her graduating class and received the Social Justice Activism Award, the Milton S. Gould Award for Proficiency in the Law of Contracts, and the Murray Stockman Memorial Award for the highest average in the law of evidence.

 As an intern at the New York Legal Aid Society, the American Civil Liberties Union (ACLU), and the Office of the New York State Attorney General, respectively, Ms. Weiner evaluated case files for the investigatory phase of litigation on improper fingerprinting of juveniles, researched racial disparities in specialized schools and presented findings in anticipation of a published report, and drafted legal memoranda on liability of third-party vendors for discrimination in hiring practices.

-In the summer of 2014, Ms. Weiner was selected to speak at a conference in Italy sponsored by the University of Siena, the University of Naples and New York Law School’s Center for International Law, “Immigration and the Right to Nationality,” where she presented on gender and immigration in relation to the 1914 British Nationality and Status of Aliens Act.
+In the summer of 2014, Ms. Weiner was selected to speak at a conference in Italy titled “Immigration and the Right to Nationality” and sponsored by the University of Siena, the University of Naples, and New York Law School’s Center for International Law; there, she presented on gender and immigration in relation to the 1914 British Nationality and Status of Aliens Act.

 Ms. Weiner is admitted to practice law in New York and New Jersey only.